Nuclear binding, correlations, and the $A$-dependence of the EMC effect

-The overall picture emerging from our study nicely agrees with the prediction of a linear dependence of the EMC effect on the average nucleon removal energy, thereby supporting the validity of the description of nuclear data in terms of the scaling variable ${\widetilde y}$ derived in Ref.~\cite{Benhar2000}.
+The general picture emerging from our study appears to be consistent with the prediction of a linear dependence of the EMC effect on the average nucleon removal energy, thereby supporting the validity of the description of nuclear DIS data in terms of the scaling variable ${\widetilde y}$ derived in Ref.~\cite{Benhar2000}.
 The identification of $\langle E_A \rangle$ as the primary factor determining the EMC ratio at intermediate ${\widetilde y}$ is also strengthened by the measurements reported in Ref.~\cite{Karki2023}, showing that the \isotope[10][]{B} and \isotope[11][]{B} ratios are consistent within experimental error.
 This observation simply reflects the fact that the corresponding removal energies, listed in Table~\ref{tab:koltun_summary}, only differ by half of a percent.

-The approach employed in our analysis also allows to clarify the somewhat elusive role of SRC.
-Semi-inclusive electron-nucleus scattering experiments have long established that high-momentum nucleons belonging to strongly correlated pairs have large removal energies, originating from excitation of the recoiling system to continuum states~\cite{Marchand,Vanleeuwe,Rohe}.
+The approach employed in our analysis allows to clarify the somewhat elusive role of SRC.
+Semi-inclusive electron-nucleus scattering experiments have long established that high-momentum nucleons belonging to strongly correlated pairs have large removal energies, originating from excitation of the recoiling spectator system to continuum states~\cite{Marchand,Vanleeuwe,Rohe}.
 These data demonstrate that SRC significantly affect the average nucleon removal energy, which in turn determines the size of the EMC effect.

 A quantitative assessment of the dependence of $\langle E_A \rangle$ on SRC can be obtained by considering the case of SNM at equilibrium density.
-The results of a direct calculation, performed using the spectral function of Ref.~\cite{Pke}, show that the strength located at momenta larger than the Fermi momentum $p_F \approx 260$~MeV\textemdash which in the $A \to \infty$ limit would be identically vanishing in the absence of ground-state correlations\textemdash contributes 37\% of the average removal energy.
+The result of a direct calculation, performed using the spectral function of Ref.~\cite{Pke}, shows that the strength located at momenta larger than the Fermi momentum $p_F \approx 260$~MeV\textemdash which would vanish identically in the absence of ground-state correlations\textemdash contributes 37\% of the average removal energy.